Home » Ted Bundy Seattle Locations » This Location

 Then and now

-Map of Bundy's Issaquah site.
+Map of Bundy's Issaquah site

-On the left is an older map which pinpoints the exact location of the site.
+On the left is an older map that pinpoints the exact location of the site.
 This is from the book "Ted Bundy: A Visual Timeline" by Rob Dielenberg.
 On the right, you can see a recent aerial photograph of the area.

 If you look at the red line at the bottom, you can see where the railway bridge used to be.
-At the top, there is a feint outline of where the railway line curved up to the right.
+At the top, there is a faint outline of where the railway line curved up to the right.
 Nowadays, this is a walking trail.

 Denise Marie Naslund and Janice Ann Ott

-On July 14th, 1974, Bundy abducted Denise Marie Naslund (19) and Janice Ann Ott (23) from Lake Sammamish state park.
+On July 14th, 1974, Bundy abducted Denise Marie Naslund (19) and Janice Ann Ott (23) from Lake Sammamish State Park.

 That day, he approached multiple women at the beach and asked them if they could help him unload a sailboat.